stefwalter/blog/content/technical/open-source-as-a-service.md

 or [ElasticSearch](https://www.elastic.co/about/free-and-open) do include the tools used to operate/deploy their service.
 Pause for applause 👏👏👏

-But thats is also insufficient to actually enable Open Source.
+But that's also insufficient to actually enable users to become contributors effectively.

-In order for a user of the service to begin contributing, they must first deploy and operate their own clone: Something that they explicitly chose not to do when they elected to use the software as a service.

-Even if the user becomes an operator, and deploys a such clone, it is devoid of their own data, devoid of other users, of connections to other services, of infrastructure scalability, pipelines, monitoring, backups, ... you name it.
+Much of the value of a service comes from things other than the code.
+It comes from the infrastructure it runs on, the operational processes, the monitoring, the backups, the metrics, the high availability, the scalability.
+It comes from the network effect, with other users, with other interconnected services, from legal agreements, and so on.

+Any non-toy Service is not reproducible.

+Launching a clone of the service in order to effectively contribute is a high barrier.
+Certain kinds of contributions clearly are possible.
-In any case, users are certainly not able to iterate on their changes to a service against their real world use cases.
+But contributors are essentially asked to "fork" the above non-code aspects of the service in order to iterate on their changes against their real world use cases.

 What's more, without true Open Source principles, we are missing a way to have a community develop with a center of gravity around